-Washington International Horse Show, Washington DC, Oct 26 – 31
+Washington International Horse Show, Marlboro MD, Oct 24 – 30

 Since 1958, the Washington International Horse Show has brought world-class equestrian competition to DC.
 See top riders, Olympic veterans, and superstar horses in the nation's capital for thrilling show jumping, educational events, boutique shopping, and more.
 General admission tickets start at $25.

-Halloween Weekend in Northern Virginia, Oct 29 – 31
+Halloween Weekend Scares and Fun, Oct 29 – 31

 One of the largest marathons in the world, the Marine Corps Marathon follows a scenic course by the Potomac in Arlington and Washington DC.
 Known as ‘the best marathon for beginners,' the MCM is the largest marathon in the world that doesn't offer prize money, earning its nickname, “The People's Marathon.”
 Follow the link for details on schedule and registration.